misiektoja/lol_monitor/docs/configuration.md

 lol_monitor --set-webhook-url
 ```

-`--set-riot-api-key` asks Riot for a platform status, `--set-smtp-password` signs in to the mail server without sending anything and `--set-webhook-url` checks that the link is a complete private HTTPS destination.
-A value that fails is not written, so the file never ends up holding a credential that does not work.
-The file is created with owner-only permissions, an existing value is replaced only after you confirm it, and no backup copy of the replaced credential is left behind.
-Add `--env-file PATH` to write somewhere other than `.env` in the current directory.
-An exported `SMTP_PASSWORD` wins over the saved one at startup, so the command says so after saving rather than leaving you with a value the next run will not read.
+`--set-riot-api-key` checks the key with Riot. `--set-smtp-password` checks mail sign-in without sending a message. `--set-webhook-url` checks the HTTPS URL.
+Failed checks leave the saved value unchanged.
+Replacements require confirmation and the dotenv file has owner-only permissions.
+Use `--env-file PATH` to choose another file.
+An exported `SMTP_PASSWORD` overrides the saved value at startup.

 Set environment variables with `export` on **Linux, Unix, macOS and WSL**: